A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 Everyday school life

-In this chapter we want to show you everyday's school life - usual circumstances but also some curiosities, as school in Laos can be very different from what we know.
+In this chapter we want to show you glimpses of everyday school life - usual circumstances but also some curiosities, as school in Laos can be very different from what we know in Germany.

 Twice a week students from